adriangrepo/velocity_modelling/README.md

 Useful for background trend identification.

-Uses well tops exported from Petrel in csv format
+Uses well tops exported from Petrel in csv format.